- Field Stipend Program-BHWET

-Communities in the 21st century require professionals with interdisciplinary skills and preparation to handle many complex challenges.
-The Master of Science in Criminology and Professional Practice prepares students to meet these challenges by providing them with a core criminological knowledge foundation and the opportunity to gain further skills and enhance their graduate education by selecting one of three diverse concentrations: Administration of justice, treatment and rehabilitation and emergency response.
+Communities and organizations in the 21st century require professionals with interdisciplinary skills and preparation to handle many complex challenges.
+The Master of Science in Criminology and Professional Practice (MSCPP) degree prepares students to meet these challenges by providing them with a core criminological knowledge foundation and the opportunity to gain further skills and enhance their graduate education by selecting one of three diverse concentrations: the administration of justice, emergency management, and treatment and rehabilitation.

-This degree prepares graduates to be advanced practitioners in a variety of community settings.
-Whether students are looking to advance their career or looking to begin their career, the MS in Criminology and Professional Practice provides specialized training that is needed in leadership positions in a wide variety of government and community organizations.
+The MSCPP degree prepares graduates to be advanced practitioners in a variety of community and agency/organizational settings.
+Whether students are just beginning their careers or looking to advance in their current profession, the MS in Criminology and Professional Practice provides comprehensive education and specialized training necessary for effective individuals in leadership positions in a wide variety of government agencies and community organizations.

 Upon completion of foundation course work in criminology, students select one of the following areas of concentration to be the focus of their studies.

-- Administration of Justice: Prepares students for leadership roles in justice serving organizations through course work designed to increase knowledge about the justice system, techniques and challenges of administration and issues in jurisprudence.
-Students will learn to integrate knowledge developed through rigorous course work with community-based learning opportunities to begin developing solutions to complex social challenges.
+- Administration of Justice: Prepares students for leadership roles in justice and other organizations through course work designed to increase knowledge about the justice system, techniques and challenges of administration and issues in jurisprudence.
+Students learn to integrate knowledge developed through rigorous course work with community-based learning opportunities to begin developing administrative and systematic solutions to complex social and organizational challenges.

-- Emergency Response: Students will learn skills for responding to crises to which justice personnel are among the first responders.
-They will learn critical thinking, leadership, crisis management skills through seminars and simulations that challenge them to put their academic knowledge to the test.
+- Emergency Management: Students learn skills for responding to crises to which justice personnel are among the first responders.
+They learn critical thinking, leadership and crisis management skills through seminars and simulations that challenge them to put their academic knowledge to the test through practical application.

 Variable course delivery formats

-Students design their academic program to develop competence in a specific concentration area that interests them.
-Students choose 21 of their 33 credit hours of course work from one of three concentrations and three elective courses.
+Students help to design their graduate degree program to develop competence in a specific concentration area of interest.
+Students choose 21 of their 33 credit hours of course work from one of three concentrations and two Criminology and Criminal Justice elective courses.

 Take Knowledge Back to Work